huggingface/blog/intro-graphml.md

 - [Graph Convolutional Networks](https://tkipf.github.io/graph-convolutional-networks/) averages the normalised representation of the neighbours for a node (most GNNs are actually GCNs);
 - [Graph Attention Networks](https://petar-v.com/GAT/) learn to weigh the different neighbours based on their importance (like transformers);
 - [GraphSAGE](https://snap.stanford.edu/graphsage/) samples neighbours at different hops before aggregating their information in several steps with max pooling.
-- [Graph Isomorphism Networks](https://arxiv.org/pdf/1810.00826v3.pdf) aggregates representation by applying an MLP to the sum of the neighbours node representations.
+- [Graph Isomorphism Networks](https://arxiv.org/pdf/1810.00826v3.pdf) aggregates representation by applying an MLP to the sum of the neighbours' node representations.

 **Choosing an aggregation**: Some aggregation techniques (notably mean/max pooling) can encounter failure cases when creating representations which finely differentiate nodes with different neighbourhoods of similar nodes (ex: through mean pooling, a neighbourhood with 4 nodes, represented as 1,1,-1,-1, averaged as 0, is not going to be different from one with only 3 nodes represented as -1, 0, 1).